AUCS/Constitution/Constitution.md

 2 Definitions
 ----------------
-* 'The club' means Adelaide University Cheese Society
+* 'The Club' means the Adelaide University Cheese Society.
-* 'Members' means members of the club
+* 'Members' means members of the club.
-* 'The University' means the The University of Adelaide
+* 'The University' means the The University of Adelaide.
-* 'The committee' means the Committee managing the club
+* 'The Committee' means the Committee managing the club.
-* 'AGM' means the Annual General Meeting
+* 'AGM' means the Annual General Meeting.
+* 'Slack' means the Slack communication platform, as described [here](https://slack.com/).

 3 Registration
 ----------------
-The Club will be registered with the Adelaide University Union
+The Club will be registered with the Adelaide University Union.
+The Club will have an account with Slack.

 4 Purpose of the association
 ----------------